On this page

 Overview

-An Okta service app uses the OAuth 2.0 Client Credentials authorization flow (opens new window) to authorize Terraform.
+An Okta API service app uses the OAuth 2.0 Client Credentials authorization flow to authorize Terraform.
 You create a public/private key pair as the client credentials for this flow.
 Okta stores the public key, and Terraform uses the private key in the configuration for access to your org.

-In the service app, you specify the Okta objects that Terraform can access using scopes.
-Every action Terraform makes on an Okta object requires a specific scope.
-For example, the Terraform configuration in this guide creates a test group in Okta that requires the okta.groups.manage scope.
+In the Okta API service app that controls your Terraform integration, you specify the Okta objects that Terraform can access using API scopes.
+Scopes are like permissions to do a certain action on a type of resource.
+For example, the Terraform configuration in this article creates a test group in Okta, which requires the okta.groups.manage

 Note: See Control Terraform access to Okta.